Customized Executive Education Programs

 The program brings high calibre instructors, including Ontario’s utility executives, technical heads, policy makers and regulators to teach the latest in applied research.
-The program will facilitate hands-on learning for professionals and utility executives interested in smart grid planning and offer real-world cases of utility smart grid implementations (smart metering, renewable integration, advanced distribution management system, energy storage and more).
+The program will facilitate hands-on learning for professionals and utility executives interested in a variety of energy-related topics including smart grid, utility innovation and new business models, energy storage, renewables, energy consrervation, asset management and electricity planning.

 This course introduces a wide range of factors that influence the development and implementation of energy policy in Canada.
 The course will review the social, political, geographic and other pressures that make the energy debate so highly charged in our regionalized country.
 Students will appreciate how many non-technical issues impinge upon energy policy and why certain policy outcomes seem to be decided by these social and political considerations.